International Students: additional requirements

 The applicant is responsible for registering, taking and the cost of the TOEFL.
 Only official test results less than 2 years old are accepted.

 · TOEFL iBT (internet based): 92 or higher

 · TOEFL PBT (Paper-based): 580 or higher.

-Test results must be received by MEIPN by June 1.
+Test results must be sent to MEIPN by the Educational Testing Service (ETS) and received by MEIPN by June 1.

 I-20s and F-1 Visas

 The student must submit all component parts of the application to MEIPN and gain acceptance before MEIPN can apply for issuance of the I-20 form.
 After the I-20 is issued, it is the student’s responsibility to obtain the F-1 Visa.
 The rules for obtaining the visa will vary depending on the embassy or consulate involved.